Netheravon Airfield: Royal Air Force, 1918–1963

 After the war, now a station of the newly formed Royal Air Force, Netheravon was used for disbandment of squadrons.
 A range of hangars was built in 1918 to house Handley Page O/400 bombers, but plans to develop Netheravon as a bomber base were soon shelved.
 From 1919 until 1931 it was the home of No. 1 Flying Training School; between 1924 and 1928, trainees included crews for the newly created Fleet Air Arm.
 Training resumed in 1935 under No. 6 Flying Training School RAF, which left for Little Rissington in 1938 and was replaced by a new incarnation of No. 1 FTS, renamed to No. 1 Service Flying Training School in 1939.

 In the 1939-45 war, Netheravon saw short stays by various squadrons, while training activities continued.
 In 1941 training of Fleet Air Arm aircrew relocated to the United States.
 Squadrons based at Netheravon included 297 (from December 1941), 296 (January 1942) and 295 (August 1942).
 In 1944 the airfield was used to prepare gliders for their role in the invasion of Normandy.

 After the war, the site was used for various purposes, including RAF Police training.
 Additional married quarters were built at Airfield Camp in the 1950s, and c.
 1952 a Roman Catholic church was opened there.

 Army Air Corps, 1964–2012

 The site was transferred to the Army Air Corps in 1963 and became AAC Netheravon.
 No. 651 Squadron moved here in 1964 and had responsibility for Army aviation in the UK (other than at Middle Wallop) and the Middle East.
 7 Army Aviation Regiment was formed c.
 1969 at Netheravon and in 1971 the regiment was renamed to 7 Regiment Army Aviation Corps.
 In 1995, 7 Regiment re-roled as a volunteer Territorial Army regiment.
 7 Regiment moved to Middle Wallop in 2009.

 For some years until 2011, when it moved to Staff College, Camberley, the headquarters of the Brigade of Gurkhas was housed at Airfield Camp.

+Karen Spence, a 23-year-old student, died on Sunday 14 June 1987 after parachuting from 7,000 ft.
+It was her 68th jump, and the parachute did not deploy.